I love you guys, and I mean that. Part of my job is to protect you, and part of that job is to expose falsehood.

 If your movements and communication are being controlled: well that’s something out of George Orwell.

 Most cults begin a slow but steady process of squishing your world into cult-only people.
 You’ll be given a total love bombing, you might be convinced that your friends and family are bad people, that the cult “gets you” and are the only people who ever will, and for a final inoculation, they’ll warn you that your friends and family are the ones trying to prevent your freedom.
-A bunch of psychological trickery: that surprisingly works.
+It’s a bunch of psychological trickery that surprisingly works.

 “It’s for your own good.”
 But it’s not.
 No one has the right to dictate those choices, even if those choices are stupid.
 The only exception might be that abusive boyfriend, but in that case you call the police.
 And not the doctrine police.

-What about Christianity? — When a Muslim or Hindu family cuts off their born-again kids, the church wouldn’t (and shouldn’t) tell the kids, “That’s for the best.”
+What about Christianity? — When a Muslim or Hindu or hyper-Christian-conservative family cuts off their kids, no real church should ever tell the kids, “That’s for the best.”
 There’s always hope for reconciliation and forgiveness.
-Persecution is never an excuse to return the favor.
-Unlike the Fair Game Policy, which now makes me fair game to get a brick thrown at my face.
+Persecution is never an excuse to return the favor, unlike the Fair Game Policy, which now makes me fair game to get a brick thrown at my face.

 2) They ask for all kinds of money.

 Certain religions will demand money for spiritual upgrades.
 Upgrading to what: I don’t know.
-I’m sure it upgrades somebody’s wallet.
+I’m sure it upgrades the leader to a Leer jet.

 The problem goes beyond just asking for money.
 When there are $10 million church buildings while 26,000 children die every single day, something is wrong.
 Church buildings start to look like entertainment centers instead of sacred havens for the hurting.
 I’ve spoken to too many people who were turned off by touchscreens at church daycare centers and garish stages for the preacher wearing Hugo Boss armed with an iPad.